cbeley/beleyenv/README.md

 ### 3. Configure Beleyenv

-Update `borgRepo` in `config.json` to point to your Borg repo's mount point from the previous section.
+Update `borgRepo.chromeOS` in `config.json` to point to your Borg repo's mount point from the previous section.
 If you ran Beleyenv to bootstrap your system already and did not set `borgRepo`, borg setup will have been skipped automatically.
 Re-run the following scripts to configure automatic backups.

 ```bash
 # This script will prompt you for your borg password.